Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Introduction

 The nonlinear dynamics of dense gases are governed by an important property called the \emph{fundamental derivative}, $\Gamma$, of gas dynamics \cite{thompson} as given by

 From \eqref{fd} it can be observed that the curvature of an isentrope is given by $\left( \frac{\partial^2 p}{\partial v^2}\right)$ which becomes zero at critical points.
-In the case of dilute or perfect gases away from the critical point as shown in figure(\ref{ncw}), the curvature of the isentrope is always positive $\left( \frac{\partial^2 p}{\partial v^2}\right) > 0$ which enforces $\Delta v < 0$ satisfying $\Delta s >0$ .
+In the case of dilute or perfect gases away from the critical point as shown in figure (\ref{ncw}), the curvature of the isentrope is always positive $\left( \frac{\partial^2 p}{\partial v^2}\right) > 0$ which enforces $\Delta v < 0$ satisfying $\Delta s >0$ .
 For dense gases it is possible that the curvature of isentrope can be negative given by $\left( \frac{\partial^2 p}{\partial v^2}\right) <0$ and in order to have $\Delta s > 0$, $\Delta v > 0 $ must be satisfied.
-This is the reason why the expansion wave steepens and compression wave spreads without violating the entropy.
+This is the reason why the expansion wave steepens and compression wave spreads without violating the entropy \cite{Brown}.

-The Fundamental derivative \eqref{fd} can also be interpreted as the rate of change of speed of sound w.r.t. density as given in (\ref{afd}) for an isentropic process.
+The Fundamental derivative \eqref{fd} can also be interpreted as the rate of change of speed of sound with reference to density as given in (\ref{afd}) for an isentropic process \cite{Brown}.

-It can be observed from (\ref{afd}) that for a perfect gas EOS in an isentropic process ($p\propto \rho^{\gamma}$) and with $a = \sqrt{(\frac{\gamma p}{\rho})}$ the fundamental derivative becomes $\Gamma = \frac{1 + \gamma}{2}$.
+It can be observed from (\ref{afd}) that for a perfect gas EOS in an isentropic process ($p\propto \rho^{\gamma}$) and with $a^{2} = \frac{\gamma p}{\rho}$, the fundamental derivative becomes $\Gamma = \frac{1 + \gamma}{2}$.
 For perfect gas EOS, $\gamma >1$, and therefore $\Gamma >1$ is always true.
-For Dense gases the value of fundamental derivative can be $\Gamma > 0$ or $\Gamma < 0$ which depends upon the EOS being considered.
-The existence of non-classical non-linear waves fundamentally depends on the sign of this fundamental derivative.
+For Dense gases the value of fundamental derivative can be $\Gamma > 0$ or $\Gamma < 0$, depending upon the EOS being considered.
+The existence of non-classical non-linear waves basically depends on the sign of this fundamental derivative.